ftclausen/ftclausen.github.io/_posts/2021-08-17-concrete-mathematics-notes-summation-by-parts.markdown

 $$

 I get the rearrangement of terms but how $\Delta(uv)$ becomes $uv$ was a bit of a mystery.
-After the requisite amount of time overthinking it, it is just literally following through the steps of making $\Delta(uv)$ $-\Delta(uv)$ and shaking things out.
+After the requisite amount of time overthinking it, it is just literally following through the steps of turning $\Delta(uv)$ into $-\Delta(uv)$ when re-arranging; then shaking things out.
 I find it useful to expand everything and go from there:

 $$
 \begin{align}